aristanetworks/avd/docs/howto/digital_twin/README.md

 #### ACT OS Version Configuration

-Each ACT node type has a default OS version that will be used if not explicitly configured (please see [AT Default Values](#act-default-values) for details).
+Each ACT node type has a default OS version that will be used if not explicitly configured (please see [ACT Default Values](#act-default-values) for details).

 You can override the OS version at different levels (shown below from lowest to highest priority):